simpleinjector/Documentation/source/using.rst

 .. container:: Note

     **Note**: Because *UserService* is a concrete type, calling *container.GetInstance<UserService>()* without registering it explicitly will work.
-This feature can significantly simplify the *Container*’s configuration for more complex scenarios.
+This feature can significantly simplify the *Container*'s configuration for more complex scenarios.
 Alwasy keep in mind that best practice is to program to an interface not a concrete type.
 Prevent using and depending on concrete types as much possible.

 .. _More-Information: